Gokilp/Java-_Dsa_-Notes/Linux/Linuxcommand.md

 ls -al // show the hidden files and hidden files properties

-ls -R  // Show the sub directories of the files
+ls -R  // Show the sub-directories of the files

 cd    // change directory

 cd . // back previous directory

-cd .. // back previous and previous floder
+cd .. // back previous and previous folder

-cd ../folder name    // changing the folder to another folder to specific path of folder
+cd ../folder name    // changing the folder to another folder to a specific path of the folder

 cd ~/  // changing to the home directories or changing to the any folder (Give folder name)